 Key NEXTJS Features for Better SEO

-- Increased flexibility designing the UX of your website – you get to craft your front-end pretty much any way you want.
+- Increased flexibility in designing the UX of your website – you get to craft your front end pretty much any way you want.
 No more limiting templates, themes, or plugins.

-- Jamstack compatibility – As of today, Next.js is one of the most widely used React frameworks for building SEO-friendly Jamstack-based static websites.
-Combine it with a headless CMS or an eCommerce platform of your choice, you’re guaranteed to boost improve your results.
+- Jamstack compatibility – As of today, Next.js is one of the most widely used React.js development services for building SEO-friendly Jamstack-based static websites.
+Combine it with a headless CMS or an eCommerce platform of your choice, you’re guaranteed to boost and improve your results.

 - Fast static websites – Reap the benefits of improved response and load speed of static websites and improve your SEO rank